ibouchama/cloud-comp-arch-project-team/README.md

 - kubectl get nodes -o wide
   You should see 4 nodes: 1 master and 3 nodes

+\
+Please go to section Part2a if you're doing Part2a.
+Otherwise, continue.

+\
 To launch memcached, run this:

 - bash launch_memcached.sh